State Bank of Bikaner & Jaipur: History

 The genesis of State Bank of Bikaner & Jaipur dates back to the year 1943-44, when the Bank of Bikaner Ltd. and the Bank of Jaipur Ltd. came into existence.
 In 1960, both banks were incorporated as subsidiaries of State Bank of India and named as State Bank of Jaipur and State Bank of Bikaner.
-On January 1, 1963, both banks were merged into one entity viz.
+On 1 January 1963, both banks were merged into one entity viz.
 State Bank of Bikaner & Jaipur.
 The constitution, capital, management and other matters pertaining to the Bank are governed by the provisions of SBI (Subsidiary Banks) Act, 1959.

 75% of the shares of SBBJ are held by SBI and the remaining by institutions and general public.
 The Bank took over the business of the Govind Bank Pvt.
-Ltd, Mathura on 25th April, 1966.
+Ltd, Mathura on 25 April 1966.
 SBBJ went public in the year 1997 – 98 with an issue of 12.21 lakh shares of 100 each at a premium of 440/-.
 SBBJ is the only public sector bank with headquarter in Rajasthan.

 At the time of incorporation, the Bank had a business of 45 crore, net profit of 7.5 lakh and a network of 124 branches (96 in Rajasthan).
 By March 2013 the business of the Bank increased to 1,30,590 crore, net profit stood at 730.24 crore.

 The number of branches increased to 1049 (862 in Rajasthan) as on 30/09/2013.
 SBBJ had sponsored three Regional Rural Banks viz.
 Marwar Gramin Bank (set up in 1976), Sriganganagar Kshetriya Gramin Bank (1984) and Bikaner Kshetriya Gramin bank (1985).
 These were merged into single RRB viz.
 MGB Gramin Bank in June 2006, which covered the districts of Pali, Jalore and Sirohi.
 On 12 June 2006, SBBJ merged all three regional rural banks that it sponsored under the name MGB Gramin Bank, with headquarters in Jodhpur.
 On 25 February 2013, MGB Gramin Bank (RRB sponsored by SBBJ) and Jaipur Thar Gramin Bank (RRB sponsored by UCO Bank) merged into Marudhara Gramin Bank, sponsored by SBBJ, with headquarters in Jodhpur.
 The bank shoulders Lead Bank responsibility in 9 districts of the State.

-The plans to make SBI one of the top 50 banks in India affected SBBJ very much.
+The plans to make SBI one of the top 50 banks in the world affected SBBJ very much.
 In 2016, the plan to merge SBBJ with its five co-subsidiaries was made, and it was ratified by the Government of India on 15 February 2017.
 It finally merged with SBI on 31 March 2017.